 For a hostel located in the heart of Miraflores, Pariwana is an excellent option.
 It’s right on the tip of Parque Kennedy, which means you’re right in the middle of the action and within walking distance of all points of interest in the district.

-Pariwana is one of Lima’s most highly rated hostels by travellers.
-Its legendary rooftop bar puts on regular themed social events, with reasonably priced drinks.
+Pariwana has another hostel in Cusco, which is a great choice if you’re heading there on your travels as well.
+At its Lima hostel, the legendary rooftop bar puts on regular themed social events, with reasonably priced drinks.
 This is a hostel very well geared towards the traveller who likes to have a drink and meet people.

 At the same time, Pariwana has all the facilities you need for a comfortable stay, with clean, hot showers, top-notch security, and friendly, helpful staff.